nicoleiocana/tpo-wiki/Our-Workflows.md

     - Click "Submit merge request"
 5. Reviewer should comment on the original issue with a link to the merge request created, e.g `https://dip.torproject.org/steph/community/merge_requests/2`

-## Volunteer Workflow

-This is the workflow that external volunteers should use when making changes on the Community Portal:

-We recommend that you use our [github mirror](https://github.com/torproject/community) to submit PRs and contributions to our Community repo.
-Once you have a PR ready you should:

-0. Ideally try to run it locally and check that nothing breaks and everything still behaves as before
-1. Make a PR and ping the team on #tor-www IRC channel to let us know there's a PR waiting for review

-At this point, one of us on the website team will aim to review your PR within 24h during the week (this may take longer on the weekends).
-Review will involve:

-  - Reading the text to make sure it's accurate and there are no spelling errors or grammar mistakes
-  - If there are any front end and/or template changes involved, the changes will be pushed to our `develop` branch for functionality review
-  - If there are any fixes necessary, we will ask for changes to be made.

-Once it all looks good and behaves correctly, we will merge your request to the master branch of the community portal [canonical repo](https://gitweb.torproject.org/project/web/community.git/) on [gitweb](https://gitweb.torproject.org/) master.